 The vast majority of approved providers submit their applications before the current application due date.

 When an application for re-accreditation is made late, the Aged Care Quality and Safety Commissioner (Commissioner) is not required under the Rules to complete the re-accreditation process before the period of accreditation of the service ends.
 To avoid a gap in accreditation status, provider applications must be lodged by the date specified in the reminder notice.

 Q: How much does re-accreditation cost and what additional cost will there be for providers?

-A: The Aged Care Quality and Safety Commission Act 2018 provides legal authority for the Commissioner to charge fees for services provided in the performance of functions.
+A: The Aged Care Quality and Safety Commission Act 2018 (Commission Act) provides legal authority for the Commissioner to charge fees for services provided in the performance of functions.
 The Commission publishes fees for accreditation through the annual Cost Recovery Implementation Statement (CRIS) on the Commission’s website.

 The current CRIS describes the arrangements by which residential aged care services will pay fees for the full cost of accreditation.

 Dates considered not suitable

 Q: Is an approved provider able to request that the Commission not conduct an unannounced site audit on a certain date?

 A: Approved providers are able to request specific dates be excluded for unannounced activities (excluded dates) in residential aged care.
 Although the Commission does not guarantee visits will not occur on those days, the Commission will consider these dates in scheduling activities such as unannounced site audits.

 Refer to the Regulatory Bulletin - Exclusion of specific dates for unannounced visits for further details on the exclusion of specific dates for unannounced visits.